psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 NEWPORT PETTY SESSIONS.

-Saturday.—Before Rev. R. W. White, chairman ; Sir H. P. Gordon, Bart., Sir John Simeon, Bart., Hon.
+Saturday.—Before Rev. R. W. White, chairman; Sir H. P. Gordon, Bart., Sir John Simeon, Bart., Hon.
 W. aCourt Holmes, and A. J. Hambrough.

 George Lang and Charles King, the two privates of the 93rd regiment, who were remanded from Thursday last for breaking into the Riding School at Parkhurst barracks, and stealing therefrom several articles from the baggage which was stored away there, were again brought forward.